PleaseStateTheNatureOfYourInquiry/101010-4ALL/PlayPausePlay-Rationale.md

 -
 ### What would help aspiring returners

-- Standard procedure to obtain affiliation status at Universities;
+- Standard procedure to obtain affiliation status at Universities:
   - Accreditation based on panel evaluation, ORCiD, etc.;
-- Allowing to apply for grants;
+  - Allows applying for grants;
+  - Enables access to journals, eduroam, etc.;
-- Unpaid could fine and an option, as some would be willing to do research for "free";
+  - Unpaid affiliation is fine and an option, as some would be willing to do research for "free";
 - Grants aimed at returning scientists;
-- Recoginise the reasons to pause a research and make doing a pause not a taboe;
+  - Recognise the reasons to pause a research and make doing a pause not a taboe;
   - Should be agnostic for the reason;
   - They do exist for early career and women;

 ### Other ways to return